Verdi

 Reading Level: 2nd − 3rd Grade

-Young Verdi doesn't want to grow up big and green.
-He likes his bright yellow skin and sporty stripes.
+Young Verdi doesn't want to grow up to be big and green.
+He likes bright yellow skin and sporty stripes.
 Besides, all the green snakes he meets are lazy, boring, and rude.
-When Verdi finds a pale green stripe stretching along his whole body, he tries every trick he can think of to get rid of it--and ends up in a heap of trouble.
-Despite his efforts, Verdi turns green, but to his delight, he discovers that being green doesn't mean he has to stop being himself.
-"Cannon is on a roll, her gift for creating memorable characters and scenes on glorious display in this tale of a feisty python hatchling."--Publishers Weekly
+Despite his efforts, Verdi turns as green as the leaves on the trees, but to his delight, he discovers that being green doesn't mean he has to stop being himself.
+Full color.

 Select format: